PeterStoytchev/ndi-decompressor/README.md

 # ndi-decompressor
-The server (and for now decompressor) for my ndi-compressor project.
+The server for my ndi-compressor project.
 This is what you would connect to.

-For now, run this on the device you would like to receive the NDI stream on.
+Run this on the device you would like to receive the NDI stream on.
 Once it starts receiving a signal, from a ndi-compressor, it will create a NDI source from it, with the name specified in the config.

 Keep in mind that this is a hobby project created by a novice.
 Do not expect miracles.
 That said, I will try and make it as good as possible.